Teen Intervene

 Statistics

-• 100% of teens have reported increased understanding of the short and long-term effects of drinking and drug use
+- 100% of teens have reported an increased understanding of the short and long-term effects of drinking and drug use